name | arguments | returns |

 EXPLANATION of the methodology: https://life123.science/diffusion

-:param time_step: Delta time over which to carry out this single diffusion step;
+:param time_step: Delta time over which to carry out this single diffusion step

 :param species_index: ID (in the form of an integer index) of the chemical species under consideration